kitten-panel - Man Page

 Using this kitten is simple, for example:

 This will show Hello, world. at the top edge of your screen for five seconds.
 Here, the terminal program we are running is sh with a script to print out Hello, world!.
-You can make the terminal program as complex as you like, as demonstrated in the screenshot above.
+You can make the terminal program as complex as you like, as demonstrated in the screenshots.

-If you are on Wayland, you can, for instance run:
+If you are on Wayland or macOS, you can, for instance, run:

 to display htop as your desktop background.
 Remember this works in everything but GNOME and also, in sway, you have to disable the background wallpaper as sway renders that over the panel kitten surface.